EMPOWER. MENTOR. CASCADE.

 - Programme design, monitoring and evaluation of impact and sustainability, with a strong focus on participatory processes to ensure collective learning and ownership

 The curriculum is developed and updated regularly in response to feedback from our volunteers and the latest research and innovation from our Generations For Peace Institute.
-The curriculum is available in several languages, and continues to be translated into more languages so volunteers can deliver training in their local language.
+It is available in several languages and continues to be translated into others so volunteers can deliver training in their native tongue.

 While each programme is tailored to local needs and resources, addressing different issues of destructive conflict, all programmes follow a similar cycle.
 That cycle consists of:

-- Events: designed to attract potential volunteers, participants, stakeholders and partners
+- Events: to attract potential volunteers, participants, stakeholders, and partners

 - Trainings: to train new volunteers as Delegates, giving them the capacity together to implement the proposed Ongoing Activities

-- Ongoing Activities: supporting behaviour change in the defined Target Group, leading to lasting positive impacts in the broader beneficiary community.
+- Ongoing Activities: to support behavioural change in the defined Target Group, leading to lasting positive impacts in the broader beneficiary community.